Nithur-M/work-from-anywhere/software-engineer-jobs.md

 &lt;li&gt;You are organized and want your team to deliver timely, high quality software&lt;/li&gt;
 &lt;/ul&gt;
 &lt;h3&gt;About Canonical&lt;/h3&gt;
-&lt;p&gt;Canonical is a growing international software company that works with the open-source community to deliver Ubuntu, “the world’s best free software platform”.
-Our mission is to realise the potential of free software in the lives of individuals and organisations.
-Our services are helping individuals and businesses worldwide to reduce costs, improve efficiency and enhance security with Ubuntu.&lt;/p&gt;
+&lt;p&gt;Canonical is a pioneering tech firm at the forefront of the global move to open source.
+As the company that publishes Ubuntu, one of the most important open-source projects and the platform for AI, IoT, and the cloud, we are changing the world of software.
+We recruit on a global basis and set a very high standard for people joining the company.
+We expect excellence; in order to succeed, we need to be the best at what we do.
+Most colleagues at Canonical have worked from home since our inception in 2004.​ Working here is a step into the future and will challenge you to think differently, work smarter, learn new skills, and raise your game.&lt;/p&gt;
+&lt;p&gt;&lt;strong&gt;Canonical is an equal opportunity employer&lt;/strong&gt;&lt;/p&gt;
-&lt;p&gt;&lt;em&gt;We are proud to foster a workplace free from discrimination.
-Diversity of experience, perspectives, and background create a better work environment and better products. &lt;a href=&quot;https://canonical.com/careers/diversity/identity&quot; target=&quot;_blank&quot;&gt;Whatever your identity&lt;/a&gt; we will give your application fair consideration.&lt;br&gt;&lt;/em&gt;&lt;/p&gt;
+&lt;p&gt;We are proud to foster a workplace free from discrimination.
+Diversity of experience, perspectives, and background create a better work environment and better products.&lt;a href=&quot;https://canonical.com/careers/diversity/identity&quot;&gt;&amp;nbsp;Whatever your identity, we will give your application fair consideration.&lt;/a&gt;&lt;/p&gt;
-&lt;p&gt;#LI-Remote #Stack&lt;/p&gt;
+&lt;p&gt;#LI-remote&lt;/p&gt;
                 </details>
                 </td>
             </tr>,<tr>